MichaelWright44/DoT_Gene_Database/README.md

  - after merging each co-assembly you should now have a merged .tsv file of each co-assembly in 1 folder
  - run DoT_concat.py and select the input folder as the location of the merged files

- TODO: update with relevent steps for third script and shell script